virtuozzo/shim-review/README.md

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 *******************************************************************************
 GRUB will launch only linux kernel, no other components.
-However we are kkeping in mind probable necessity in future to use fwupd for firmware updates.
+However we are keeping in mind probable necessity in future to use fwupd for firmware updates.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?